devtron-labs/devtron/README.md

 ## :memo: Compatibility notes

-- Only AWS kubernetes cluster is supported as of now
 - It uses modified version of [argo rollout](https://argoproj.github.io/argo-rollouts/)
 - Application metrics only works for k8s 1.16+